University Degree in Emergency Psychology and Behavioural and Cognitive Therapy

-The teaching programme of this DU aims, from a cognitive and behavioural therapy (CBT) approach, to better understand the impact and importance of emergency care for victims, but also for professionals confronted with high traumatic potential situations.
-It also aims to provide a better understanding of the tools/methods for individualised or collective support in the immediate, post-immediate and long term.
+Using a cognitive-behavioral therapy (CBT) approach, the DU program aims to provide a better understanding of the impact and importance of emergency care for victims, as well as for professionals confronted with high-trauma potential situations.
+It also aims to provide a better understanding of the tools/methods available for immediate, post-immediate and long-term individualized or group support.

-After a general presentation of current knowledge and recommendations, the following will be addressed through interactive workshops: differential diagnosis, different intervention methods and psychotherapeuticcare.
+After a general presentation of current knowledge and recommendations, interactive workshops will cover differential diagnosis, different intervention methods and psychotherapeutic management.

-This programme is realised in collaboration with the AEPSP (European Association of Fire Brigade Psychology) (Sylvain GOUJARD) and the Laboratory of Psychology and Neuro-Cognition of theuniversité Savoie Mont Blanc (Professor Martine Bouvard).
+This program is organized in collaboration with the AEPSP (European Association of Fire Brigade Psychology) and the Laboratoire de Psychologie et Neuro-Cognition atuniversité Savoie Mont Blanc.

 Download in PDF format :